2013 Bangladesh anti-Hindu violence

-On 28 February 2013, the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the vice-president of the Jamaat-e-Islami to death for war crimes committed during the 1971 Bangladesh War of Independence.
-Following the sentence, activists of Jamaat-e-Islami and its student wing Islami Chhatra Shibir attacked Hindus in different parts of the country.
-Hindu properties were looted, Hindu houses were burnt into ashes and Hindu temples were desecrated and set on fire.
-While the government has held the Jamaat-e-Islami responsible for the attacks on minorities, the Jamaat-e-Islami leadership has denied any involvement.
-Minority leaders have protested the attacks and appealed for justice.
-The Supreme Court of Bangladesh has directed law enforcement to start suo motu investigation into the attacks.
-The US Ambassador to Bangladesh expressed concern about attacks by Jamaat on the Bengali Hindu community.
+These attacks began on 28 February 2013, after the International Crimes Tribunal sentenced Delwar Hossain Sayeedi, the vice-president of the Jamaat-e-Islami to death for war crimes committed during the 1971 Bangladesh War of Independence.
+Following the sentence, Hindus were attacked in different parts of the country.
+Hindu properties were looted, Hindu houses were burnt into ashes and temples were desecrated and set on fire.

+While Jamaat-e-Islami was blamed for the violence, Hindu community leaders said the attacks were not only carried out by hardline Islamists but also by supporters of other mainstream political parties, including the Awami League and the main opposition Bangladesh Nationalist Party.